Top 10 Countries with Best Education System in the World

 1. South Korea

 South Korea is known to have one of the most rigorous education systems in the world.
 The country topped the "Countries with the Best Education Systems in the World 2025" rankings, a report by the World Population Review.
 Five universities in South Korea are listed in the top 100 universities in the world rankings by the "QS World University Rankings 2025".
 The top universities in South Korea include Seoul National University, KAIST - Korea Advanced Institute of Science & Technology and Yonsei University.
-Often, long study hours are common in South Korea, and students spend years to prepare for the College Scholastic Ability Test (CSAT), which is a national university entrance test.
+Often, long study hours are common in South Korea, and students spend years preparing for the College Scholastic Ability Test (CSAT), which is a national university entrance test.
 Ranking high on such exams determines access to prestigious schools and future job opportunities.

 There are over 200 universities in South Korea, and their focus areas of study include STEM, engineering, business, and tech-related fields, with the country commonly being listed among the global education leaders, particularly in STEM subjects.
 South Korea has a strong digital infrastructure in education and is consistently ranks high in OECD’s PISA tests (especially in math and science).
 Higher education in South Korea lasts 2-6 years, while graduate school may last from 3-5 years.
 The first academic semester in South Korea begins in March and stretches till June, while the second semester starts in late August and runs till December.
 The South Korean education system also contains two holiday breaks within a year - one is the summer break that goes on from July to August and another one is the winter break that goes on from December to February.